 Prerequisite(s): SPMG 1123 with D or better and BUAD 3153 with D or better

-This course is a study of the administrative structure of sport organizations including those existing to serve at a local, national, and international level.
+This course is a study of the administrative structure of sport organizations including those operating at a local, national, and international level.
 Emphasis will be placed on existing structures and how best to function within each to accomplish objectives.